Yucatan Foods: The 21 Most Popular Dishes That You Will Love

 It is served with lime slices, cilantro, and fried tortilla chips.

-The tortilla chips add consistency to the broth and are a tasty way to use up tortillas that are no longer fresh.
+The tortilla chips add consistency to the broth and are a tasty way to use up no longer fresh tortillas.

 PLEASE NOTE: In Mexico, a lima (lime) is sweet in flavor, not sour like a lemon.